 It is Spring here in Maine, and believe it or not, the snow on the ground just melted a week ago.
 The rain season is taking over, and while the weather is warmer now, there is still a lot to be desired.
 In the meantime, we are dreaming of lazy days on the beach and sunny weather.

 During our visit, Roy welcomed us into his studio, and we spent some time chatting with him about his work and life.
 He learned how to paint from his father, Roy McClendon, Senior, who was one of the original Highwaymen artists.
-We were familiar with the Highwaymen from the documentary, The Highwaymen: Legends of the Road, and were thrilled to learn more from Roy firsthand.
+We were familiar with the Highwaymen from the documentary, The Highwaymen: Legends of the Road, and learned even more from Roy.

 The History of the Florida Highwaymen

-The artists banded together as a group and supported each other during a difficult time full of racial barriers.
-As artists of color, they were not permitted to show their work in galleries during Jim Crow segregation.
+The artists banded together as a group in order to support each other’s work.
+They were not permitted to show their work in galleries during Jim Crow segregation (white supremacy in action).
 Instead, they worked out of their homes and then traveled along Highway 1 selling their art to offices, motels, and tourists.

 Without access to expensive art materials, the artists used their creativity to find cheaper alternatives, such as Upson board (a roof sheeting product) for canvas and crown molding for frames.